 Turn on Deadly Boss Mods or Bigwigs.
 If the timers are too distracting, fine, but you want to make sure you are fully prepared to change phases, and you don't want a teleport to catch you by surprise.
 Do not expect anyone to let you know when the teleport is about to happen.
 See Rule #1 below.

 Run in a straight line.
-Every movement of the mouse, every button press, every single wasted movement is a chance to screw it up
+Every movement of the mouse, every button press, every single wasted movement is a chance to screw it up.

 Practice the flip.
 It's an endurance event with laps, you're Michael Phelps, and when you flip to run the other way, it needs to be flawless.
 When you've done the flip 150 times in a row, muscle memory will kick in during the real thing.